 - Portable Interface – Small and compact, offer fewer inputs but are practical for traveling and using them with a laptop or similar devices.

 As a home studio solution, your best bet would be a desktop interface.
-Chances are that you already have your desktop crowded with your keyboard, mouse, monitor, a MIDI controller or similar devices.
+Chances are that you already have your desktop crowded with your keyboard, mouse, speakers, a MIDI controller or similar devices.

 5. Question of budget